 3. New Linen

 New bed linen is a simple way to transform your room.
-Purchasing new linens, or buying the right linens, is essential to keeping your home looking fresh.
+Purchasing new linens, or buying the right linens such as luxury bath linens, is essential to keeping your home looking fresh.
 The right towels, bedding, and curtains can make or break a living room, kitchen, bathroom or bedroom.
-Our favourite bedding looks:

 4. Plants and Flowers